skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [General reference]

 ##Hoover's Online
-Detailed reports of thousands of companies, including financials, news, and industry information.
-Also includes basic contact information for millions more private and public businesses.
+Information on thousands of companies, including financials, top officers, and top competitors.
+Also includes industry information and basic contacts for millions additional businesses.
 [Business & investing]

 ##JSTOR